People who choose to study maths are often regarded as highly intelligent.

 According to the Australian Curriculum, Assessment and Reporting Authority (ACARA), learning mathematics in schools...

 "...develops the numeracy capabilities that all students need in their personal, work and civic life, and provides the fundamentals on which mathematical specialties and professional applications of mathematics are built.."

 The way national curriculum maths is taught does not take into account the individual needs of each pupil.
 This means that some get bored because the pace is too slow, and some get left behind as they need more time to understand.
 These two groups end up underperforming in routine maths tests.

 The one-size-fits-all approach is not the most effective - this is where private academic tutoring comes in.

 Core maths lays the foundations for building up scientific knowledge with fractions, decimals, geometry, probability and algebra.
 Each of these concepts helps us make sense of the world in which we live.

-GCSE Maths Tutoring
+VCE Maths Tutoring